-Signature: MARI CANTWELL

-State Medicaid Director or Designee

-Submission Date: Dec 1, 2017

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name: Cantwell
+Last Name:

+Cantwell

-First Name: Mari
+First Name:

+Mari

 Title:

-Agency: State Medicaid Director
+State Medicaid Director

+Agency:

-Address: Department of Health Care Services
+Department of Health Care Services

+Address:

+1501 Capitol Avenue, Ste 6000

+Address 2:

-Address 2: 1501 Capitol Avenue, Ste 6000 PO Box 997413 MS 4000
+PO Box 997413 MS 4000

+City:

-City: Sacramento
+Sacramento

 State: California

+Zip:

-Zip: 95899-7413
+95899-7413

+Phone:

-Phone: (916) 440-7400 Ext: TTY
+(916) 440-7400 Ext: TTY

+Fax:

-Fax: (916) 440-7404
+гах.
+(916) 440-7404

+E-mail:

-E-mail: Attachments mari.cantwell@dhcs.ca.gov
+Attachments mari.cantwell@dhcs.ca.gov

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
+Attachment #1: Transition Plan Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.

-- Replacing an approved waiver with this waiver. - Combining waivers.
+Replacing an approved waiver with this waiver.
+Combining waivers.
 Splitting one waiver into two waivers.

-- Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. - Making any changes that could result in reduced services to participants.
+Eliminating a service.
+Adding or decreasing an individual cost limit pertaining to eligibility.
+Adding or decreasing limits to a service or a set of services, as specified in Appendix C. Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time.
+Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.
+Making any changes that could result in reduced services to participants.

 Specify the transition plan for the waiver:

+N/A